Bill Quackenbush: Professional career

 Quackenbush signed as a free-agent with the Red Wings on October 19, 1942, and played 10 games during the 1942–43 season before breaking his wrist.
 After recovering from the injury, Detroit assigned him to the American Hockey League where he joined the Indianapolis Capitals.

 He earned a regular position with the Red Wings during the 1943–44 season, scoring 4 goals and 18 points.
 In the next two seasons he averaged 21 points while only being assessed an average of 8 penalty minutes and scored a career high 11 goals in 1945–46.

 The following season he earned his first post-season honour, when he was named a Second Team NHL All-Star.
 He was also named the Red Wings team MVP.
 He registered a career high 17 penalty minutes in 1947–48 and was named a First Team All-Star.
 The season also saw the start of a streak of 131 consecutive games where Quackenbush was not assessed a penalty.
 It began with the final 5 regular season and 10 playoff games that year, continued through the entire 60 regular season and 11 playoff games during the 1948–49 season, and ended after 45 games of the 1949–50 season.

 At the conclusion of the 1948–49 season, he was awarded the Lady Byng Trophy, the NHL's annual award for sportsmanship and gentlemanly conduct.
-He was the first defenceman to win the award, and remains one of only three in NHL history to capture the trophy.
-He also became the third and most recent Lady Byng recipient(After Syl Apps and Bill Mosienko) not to record a single penalty minute all season.
+He was the first defenceman to win the award, and remains one of only four in NHL history to capture the trophy.
+He also became the third and most recent Lady Byng recipient (after Syl Apps and Bill Mosienko) not to record a single penalty minute all season.